NCL Home> Application examples> Plot techniques || Data files for examples

 gsnContourZeroLineThicknessF sets the thickness of the zero contour.

-coneff_2.ncl: Shades the zero line to a user defined thickness value.
+coneff_2.ncl: Draws the zero contour line with a user-defined thickness value.

 gsnContourZeroLineThicknessF sets the thickness of the zero contour.

-coneff_4.ncl: Draws negative contours as dashed, and draws removes the zero line.
+coneff_4.ncl: Draws negative contours as dashed and removes the zero line.

 gsnContourZeroLineThicknessF eliminates the zero contour (by setting = 0), gsnContourNegLineDashPattern dashes the negative contours, and gsnContourPosLineDashPattern dashes the positive contours.